 Oued Dahab is one of the few regions that holds the latest truly wild populations of this endangered species.
 Other main areas for the wild birds are Lower Draa and Tarfaya (from the latitude of Guelmim to south-east of Khnifiss lagoon).
 Elsewhere, we are not 100% sure if we are watching a wild bird or a released one from the ‘reintroduction centres’ located in different regions (Missour, Errachidia…).
 I recall that some birders are not satisfied by their observations of the Houbara Bustards at/or near these places.
 However, wild birds are still present in the areas where the captive-reared birds are released.
 So in reality, a mix of both wild and released birds can be encountered at these areas.

 Although the species is generally sedentary, some birds can sometimes move hundreds of kilometres from their usual home ranges.
 Here are some examples of such movements:

 - Monitored females from Merzouga, as well as a female from the southern Boudnib plateau in 1999, moved distances of 50 km to over 200 km from the breeding areas.
 During these movements, females visited new places and rarely returned to a previously visited area, although individual summer feeding grounds were often relatively small areas that were sometimes used for many months (see the map below).

-- A tracked male who moved about 200 km eastwards from his home range at the research station situated between Goulmima and Errachidia to an area near Bouanane / plains of Tamlelt.
+- A tracked male moved about 200 km eastwards from his home range at the research station situated between Goulmima and Errachidia to an area near Bouanane / plains of Tamlelt.

-The location given above is of the Acclimation Station of Saharan Wildlife at Safia and not of the actual location where the Houbara was filmed.
+The location given above is of the Safia Acclimation Station of Saharan Wildlife and not of the actual location where the Houbara was filmed.
 This is because A.N.I. wants to hide this sensitive information from potential hunters/poachers for obvious reasons.
 This is just to be in the safer side, because to my knowledge no foreign hunters visit the area at the moment.